 Position: Central midfielder

-Despite not turning 18 until the end of the 2023/24 campaign, Ouédraogo has forced his way into Schalke's first team, starting six of their nine Bundesliga 2 games this campaign.
+Despite not turning 18 until the end of the 2023/24 campaign, Ouédraogo has forced his way into Schalke's first team, starting seven of their first 11 Bundesliga 2 games this campaign prior to heading off to the U17 World Cup.
 The Müllheim an der Ruhr native is a local boy, and has been on Die Königsblauen's books since 2014.
 He shone bright as early as the 2021/22 term, when he scored seven and provided eight assists in 15 outings for Schalke's U17s as they were crowned German champions, and he continued that form at U19 level, netting seven in 13 matches in all competitions during 2022/23.

 Even at the tender age of 17 years and 80 days, he was ready to make his senior bow and, although Schalke lost 5-3 to Hamburg on the opening day of this term, Ouédraogo was on the scoresheet, beating Julian Draxler's record as the club's youngest-ever goalscorer on the same day he became the youngest player in their history.
 Shortly prior to this campaign, the teenager impressed at international level, too, starting four of Germany's six matches as they clinched the U17 European Championships - the 6'3" ace scored in the semi-final triumph over Poland and played from start to finish in that clash and the final against France.
 Those displays contributed to him picking up the bronze Fritz Walter Award medal behind teammates Paris Brunner and Noah Darvich.